 Is there a connection between the length of the third finger, i.e. the indicator of our sex drive, and the tradition of placing a ring on the third finger to signify marriage—and, by extension, the restriction of sexual appetite to only our legally wedded partner?

 Another question is about the use of the left hand, as opposed to the right.
 The left is traditionally associated with the feminine, with the moon, and with the dark.
 All of these elements are not only associated with sexuality, but with uncleanliness and even evil.
 In French, ‘left’ is sinister—the same derivation as ‘sinister’.
 In patriarchal societies, sex is inherently considered unclean, evil, and shameful.

 On this site I have written extensively about the numerous ways that sexual shame manifests in society.
 Most of these ways are so common we don’t even notice them.
 Is this another of them?
 Does the placing of a wedding ring on the third finger symbolically represent the castration of sexual desire to conform with patriarchal notions of sexual repression and monogamy?
 Perhaps, if Rafael Wlodarski and his team have any time, they could check it out?

 Image: Ring Fingers by Scott on Flickr.
-Cropped to 16:9.
+Cropped.